d13g0s0uz4/hacktricks/windows/windows-local-privilege-escalation/dpapi-extracting-passwords.md

 * Personal data in any application programmatically protected with the API function CryptProtectData.
 For example, in Skype, Windows Rights Management Services, Windows Media, MSN messenger, Google Talk etc.
 * ...

-{% hint style="info" %}
-An example of a successful and clever way to protect data using DPAPI is the implementation of the auto-completion password encryption algorithm in Internet Explorer.
+*An example of a successful and clever way to protect data using DPAPI is the implementation of the auto-completion password encryption algorithm in Internet Explorer.
 To encrypt the login and password for a certain web page, it calls the CryptProtectData function, where in the optional entropy parameter it specifies the address of the web page.
-Thus, unless one knows the original URL where the password was entered, nobody, not even Internet Explorer itself, can decrypt that data back.
+Thus, unless one knows the original URL where the password was entered, nobody, not even Internet Explorer itself, can decrypt that data back.*
-{% endhint %}

 ## Master Keys&#x20;